bit-plumber/PowerShell-Scripts/TrendUninstall/README.md

 Disclaimer:  I am no PowerShell guru.
 In fact the vast majority of my PowerShell knowledge is baked into this script.
 			 If you see a better way to do anything, please feel free to contribute.

+## To Do

+* Create Windows Restore Point before any actions are taken
+* Removal of Non-Plug-And-Play Drivers on Win7 machines
+* Create config file to supply server names, passwords, etc.
+* Better methods of timing than default Sleep 120/30/etc.
+* etc.